Linkcare/Kangxin_service/README.md

 - error: The function was executed with errors

 ### Published functions
-- <b>import_patients</b>: Sends a request to Kangxin hospital to fetch patients that should be imported in the Linkcare platform.
-A new Admission is created for each patient in the configured Care Plan
+- <b>fetch_kangxin_records</b>: Sends a request to the hospital API to fetch patients that should be imported in the Linkcare platform.
+The records fetched from the Hospital are stored in a local intermediate DB.
+This function checks whether the fetched records have any change compared to the last time they were fetched.
+If the record fetched is new or presents any change, then it will be marked so that it is processed by the "import_patients" function.
+- <b>import_patients</b>: Creates or updates a new Admission for each record fetched from the Hospital in a Care Plan that is a mirror of the Episodes in the Hospital HIS.
+Additionally it creates an admission in a DISCHARGE FOLLOWUP Care Plan if necessary.
+- <b>review_day_surgery_enrolled</b>: Checks whether the Admissions created in the DISCHARGE FOLLOWUP Care Plan must be automatically rejected.
+An Admission should be rejected if it still has status "ENROLLED" since a number of days that can be set in the service configuration.
+- <b>fetch_and_import</b>: This function is a shortcut to execute succesively the functions "fetch_pumch_records" and "import_patients" in a single call